 Injecting heroin increases your risk of contracting a virus like HIV or hepatitis through sharing needles or other forms of fluid sharing.
 You can also end up taking heroin mixed with other substances that are harmful to your system.
-Many people end up overdosing on heroin and dying as a result.

 How Can I Treat a Heroin Addiction?